Marvel4118/Marvel/README.md

 Button styling and interactive effects
 Improved readability and user experience

-The website design uses a bakery-themed colour palette consisting of:
+#The website design uses a bakery-themed colour palette consisting of:
 Baby pink
 Cream
 Brown
 Gold accents

-These colours were selected to create a warm, welcoming, and modern bakery aesthetic.
+~These colours were selected to create a warm, welcoming, and modern bakery aesthetic.

-Technologies Used
+Technologies Use
 The following technologies were used to develop the website:
 HTML5
 CSS3
 Visual Studio Code
 GitHub

-Responsive Design
+#Responsive Design
 Responsive design techniques were implemented using CSS media queries to ensure that the website adapts to different screen sizes and devices.

-The website was tested on:
+#The website was tested on:
 Desktop view
 Tablet view
 Mobile view

 Flexbox layouts and responsive typography adjustments were used to improve the layout and usability of the website on smaller screens.

-Testing and Debugging
+#Testing and Debugging
 The website was tested using browser developer tools to ensure that:
 Navigation links function correctly
 Layouts display properly
 Typography remains readable